Bastards y Diablos: Plot

 The film opens with the delicate voiceover of Gabriel Rojas (Blanc), figuratively speaking to his sons from death where his boys were mothered by separate American women.
 Ed and Dion are introduced as children through nostalgic, grainy home movies, until we meet them in the present as young men, speaking to each other for the first time since childhood, facing the busy road behind an industrial airport.
 As Dion, the oldest of the two, exhibiting a worldly demeanor yet deep insecurities, smokes a cigarette and engages in distant, awkward small talk (effortlessly switching between Spanish and English) with the younger Eduardo, or Ed, a childish "frat boy," it becomes apparent that a single event has obligated the brothers to meet again: their father is dead (the cause: cirrhosis) and a will he has left behind with his family in Colombia pleads for his sons to return home for his funeral.

 The men uncomfortably joke around with one another as they arrive at their relatives' house, attempting to bury their true feelings: they do not really want to be here and each harbor misgivings, notably Dion, of the lack of parental affection their father had given them.
-Despite this, Ed and Dion vow to honor their father's last wishes, staying together in an attic room and reuniting (or in other cases, being introduced to for the first time) their many cousins, including a troubled young man, Jairo (Arciniegas) who suffers from bipolar disorder (though refuses to take medication) and a young woman who Ed expresses sexual attraction to (indicating that he didn't know her well as a boy).
+Despite this, Ed and Dion vow to honor their father's last wishes, staying together in an attic room and reuniting (or in other cases, being introduced to for the first time) their many cousins, including a troubled young man, Jairo (Arciniegas) who has bipolar disorder (though refuses to take medication) and a young woman who Ed expresses sexual attraction to (indicating that he didn't know her well as a boy).